GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 Bugs
 ----

-Since **makecpt** will also interpolate from any existing .cpt file you may have in your directory, you cannot use one of the listed cpt names as an output filename; hence the my_gebco.cpt in the example.
+Since **makecpt** will also interpolate from any existing CPT file you may have in your directory, you cannot use one of the listed cpt names as an output filename; hence the my_gebco.cpt in the example.